camunda/feel-scala/README.md

 ## Install

 Please have a look at the [documentation](https://camunda.github.io/feel-scala/docs/reference/developer-guide/developer-guide-introduction).
-It describes how to intregrate the engine into your application, and how to extend/customize it.
+It describes how to integrate the engine into your application, and how to extend/customize it.

 ## Contribution